 Miriam’s take: “While very reminiscent of The Handmaid’s tale, this book is a more modern take on this familiar dystopian universe”

 Jessamine Chan’s debut novel tells the story of Frida, a mother struggling to stay afloat.
-In a world where the Big Brother-esque government is the population’s biggest threat, everyone must remain on their best behavior.
+In a world where the Big Brother-esque government is the population’s biggest threat, everyone must remain on their best behaviour.
 Until one day, Frida’s life is thrown off course.
 She is now a candidate for a government-run reform school for “bad mothers” and must prove her worthiness or risk losing her daughter forever.

 Before She Disappeared by Lisa Gardner

 Miriam’s take: “This book will have you glued to its pages at all hours of the night.
-You’ll want to devour it all in a single sitting and savor it all at once.
+You’ll want to devour it all in a single sitting and savour it all at once.
 While the thrilling nature of this story is intriguing, it’s the layered characters that keep you wanting more.”

 This story follows the life of Frankie Elkin, a recovering alcoholic who spends her time searching for the missing people the world has long forgotten about.
-When Angelique Badeau, a Haitian teenager from a rough Boston neighborhood, turns up missing, Frankie starts to realize there may be something different about this case.
+When Angelique Badeau, a Haitian teenager from a rough Boston neighbourhood, turns up missing, Frankie starts to realize there may be something different about this case.
 Risking her own safety, Frankie embarks on a journey to find Angelique, in a place where there seems to be more questions than answers.

 Project Hail Mary by Andy Weir